Secrets Management

 It will be assigned as an environment variable at runtime using the assigned name for the secret.

-Then it will use a reference that only the managed identity of the environment has access to.
+It will then use a reference that only the managed identity of the environment has access to.

 When adding a secret to your environment it will restart.